-These networks bring local service providers and LGBTQ+ communities in Greater Western Sydney together to explore issues, organise activities and make Greater Western Sydney a safer and more inclusive place for LGBTQ+ people.
-Find out more about your local LGBTQ+ Inclusion Network through the website.
+Bring local service providers and LGBTQ+ communities in Greater Western Sydney together to explore issues, organise activities and make Greater Western Sydney a safer and more inclusive place for LGBTQ+ people.

+Find out more about joining your local LGBTQ+ Inclusion Network through the website.